nylas/nylas-ruby/examples/README.md

 )
 ```

-##### Transactional Send
+##### Transactional Send request shape (pseudo-code)

 The sender domain belongs in the Transactional Send route.
 The distinct `tracking_options.domain_name`
 value belongs in the request body and is used for recipient-visible links and open pixels.
+The Ruby SDK
+does not expose a Transactional Send method, so this example illustrates the API request shape.

 ```ruby
 sender_domain = "sender.example.com"